0xB10C/transactionfee-info/README.md

 export HUGO_PARAMS_HTMLBOTTOMRIGHT="HTML that appears in the <b>bottom right</b> corner"
 ```

+### Generate Chart Thumbnails

+The chart thumbnails are PNGs that need to be updated from time to time.
+When hugo is started in `draft` mode, for example with `hugo serve -D`, on bottom of
+the main page a "generate chart-thumbnails" button appears.
+Before clicking on this, make sure
+you have up-to-date CSV files for the chart data.
+Clicking on the butten will open all chart
+pages and will automatically generate and download thumbnails as PNGs.
+You might need to allow the
+page to open "popup windows".
+Once all thumbnails are downloaded, remove the existing thumbnails in
+`frontend/static/img/chart-thumbnails` and copy the newly downloaded thumbnails.
+Don't forget to run
+`optipng frontend/static/img/chart-thumbnails/*` on them before adding them to Git.

 ## Nix package and NixOS module

 There exists a Nix package and a NixOS module for mainnet-observer in https://github.com/0xb10c/nix.